Michael Obafemi: Early life

 Obafemi was born in Dublin to Nigerian parents.
-While he was still an infant, his family moved to England and he was raised in the London area.
-His older brother Afolabi Obafemi is also a footballer.
+While he was still an infant, his family moved to England, and he was raised in the London area.
+His older brother Afolabi Obafemi was also a footballer.

 Club career

 Obafemi was released by Watford prior to his 14th birthday in 2014.
 He took a year out of the game before joining Leyton Orient in 2015, moving on to Southampton in 2016.

 Southampton

 Obafemi made his professional debut for Southampton as a substitute in the 82nd minute of a 1–1 draw with Tottenham Hotspur on 21 January 2018.
 Aged 17 years and 199 days, Obafemi became the second youngest player to make a Premier League appearance for Southampton after Luke Shaw, who was 17 years and 116 days old.

 He scored his first professional goal with the third goal in a 3–1 victory at Huddersfield on 22 December 2018; at 18 years and 169 days old, he became Southampton's youngest scorer in the Premier League.